Or

 A man was fishing in the ocean, when a great leviathan swallowed him up.
 To his amazement, there were others in the leviathan, having adapted to the environment and survived.
 Children had even been born inside the leviathan, having never known any other life.
 The fisherman asked a child, “Does it ever bother you, being trapped within this leviathan?”
 The child responded, “What leviathan?”

-There are two parts of the human spirit that pave the way of the narrow path: the mind and the heart.
+There are two parts of the human spirit which pave the way of the narrow path: the mind and the heart.
 Believe me, they do not always agree.
 In this showdown, it is most often the heart that is responsible for belief in God, because God is Love.
 The mind can process the events of love, but not love itself.
 Love is too big to be contained by the inferior human mind anymore than God could fit into a box.

 The heart can make a leap of faith, because it knows desire while the mind knows want.
 The heart can reflect, while the mind absorbs.
 The heart applies, while the mind calculates.
 This is why God is easier for the simple to grasp, while those burdened by their own ponderous intellects have to push the boulder of hubris uphill.
 Thus, the intellectual looks upon the simple masses and assumes that it is ignorance fueling their faith in God, when it is in fact their hearts.